 Process for granting learner accommodation:

-1. Formal written request for accommodation by a learner accompanied with filled out ADA Form and appropriate medical documentation.
+1. Formal written request for accommodation by a learner accompanied with filled out Application for the Reasonable Learning Accommodation Form and appropriate medical documentation.

 2. Learner Services will form a committee that will determine whether a learner is qualified for accommodation(s) based on submitted materials.